Climate Justice

 On a gorgeous, sun-filled Fall Sunday in October 2022, over 30 members of our Saint Paul family gathered to celebrate and plant trees around the Peach Park neighborhood.
 The event, sponsored by SPUMC’s Climate Justice Team was held following morning church services, where planters and trees were blessed.
 Sack lunches were provided by the Near South Neighborhood Association, and master tree planter, Mark Wilson, provided instruction to the Discovery Kids (and adults) on the best planting methods for long-term tree success… then the SPUMC teams went to work, planting the first 10 of 37 high-quality trees provided by Saint Paul Church.
 The balance of the trees were planted by Great Plains Nursery the following Monday.
 Most gratifying were the connections made with neighbors, who asked to water and care for their tree, and they wanted to know a little more about SPUMC.
 Something more than simply tree roots may have been planted.

-The tree planting effort continued in the fall of 2023 when ten more trees were planted in the same general neighborhood in south central Lincoln.
+The tree planting effort continued in the falls of 2023 and 2024 when a total of twenty more trees were planted in the same general neighborhood in south central Lincoln.
 Those new trees were provided free by the Nebraska Forest Service and were planted by members of the congregation with help again from the Great Plains nursery.
-Most of the total of the 47 trees planted thus far are being watered by members of the congregation.
+Most of the total of the 57 trees planted thus far are being watered by members of the congregation.

 Additional Climate Justice Opportunities